Conchylicultor/DeepQA/README.md

     Q: What color is the sky ?
     A: One of the deputies is everywhere.

-You can find a pre-trained model [here](https://drive.google.com/file/d/0Bw-phsNSkq23amlSZXVqcm5oVFU/view?usp=sharing).
+You can find an old pre-trained model [here](https://drive.google.com/file/d/0Bw-phsNSkq23amlSZXVqcm5oVFU/view?usp=sharing) (Won't work with the current version).
 Don't expect spectacular results though.
 If you have a high-end GPU, you could try to increase the network parameters and train a better model.

 ## Improvements